YhonV/YhonV/README.md

-### Hey, whats'up? 👋
+# Hey, whats'up? 👋

 ### About me

 * My name's Yhon, yes, with Y.
-* I am currently working as a Junior Software developer in a full time job. 💻
+* 💻 I am currently working as a Junior Software developer in a full time job.
-* Selft Taught and college student at night. 🌃
+* 🌃 Selft Taught and college student at night.
+* 🌱 I’m currently learning Swift, I would like to develop IOS apps :)
-* From Colombia, living in Santiago, Chile.
+* :flag_colombia: From Colombia, living in Santiago, Chile. :flag_chile:
 * You can find me in Linkeind: [click here](https://www.linkedin.com/in/yhon-vivas-349662246?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=ios_app)

 <h3 align="left">Languages and Tools:</h3>